 - 1. Go to Settings > Image > Day and night, and make sure that the IR cut filter is set to Auto. - 2.
-Enable Allow IR illumination and Synchronize IR illumination to use the camera's IR light when night mode is activated.
+If using an accessory IR illuminator, enable Allow IR illumination and Synchronize IR illumination to use IR light when night mode is activated.